Closed to Visitors

 Diet: Herbivore: Eats mostly fallen fruit, although it is fairly undiscriminating.

-Threat Level: Vulnerable – Cyclones are considered a threat to the species in Australia and hunting is a threat in Indonesia and Papua New Guinea
+Threat Level: Least Concern – Cyclones are considered a threat to the species in Australia and hunting is a threat in Indonesia and Papua New Guinea

 Facts: Cassowaries are flightless birds.